HVAC Inspection Checklist: 9 Lists For Quality, Efficient Inspections (+ Free Download)

 - Check ductwork for damage and moisture accumulation

-- Verify correct voltage to furnace equipment
+- Confirm the correct voltage to the equipment

 - Verify supply and return air static pressures

-- Inspect thermostat operation and programming
+- Verify thermostat operation and programming

 - Check inlet and outlet gas pressure